Intermittency from instanton calculus at the transition to turbulence and fusion rules: Conclusion and outlook

-\paragraph{Conclusion and Outlook.} In this Letter, we use the instanton approach together with fusion rules at the onset of turbulence to infer the scaling exponents of structure functions in fully developed Burgers turbulence.
-This approach offers a systematic framework that can capture the turbulent regime.
+In this letter, we have used the instanton approach together with fusion rules at the onset of turbulence to infer the scaling exponents of structure functions in fully developed Burgers turbulence.
+This approach offers a systematic framework that can capture the turbulent regime, and specifically targets high structure functions via the instanton approach, which are otherwise difficult to estimate from DNS.
+The methodology could be applied to other systems such as the 3D NSE, passive scalar turbulence, or MHD turbulence in the future.
 Our overall strategy has been to use instanton calculus where it gives accurate results -- at moderate Re, and for dissipative VG tail events -- and combine it with additional input -- fusion rules -- to ``upscale'' to the inertial range in fully developed turbulence.
-An important future direction is the application of this approach to the 3D NSE.
-While computationally more challenging, such an extension is feasible~\cite{schorlepp-grafke-may-grauer:2022,schorlepp-tong-grafke-stadler:2023} and might produce structure function exponents in even closer agreement with experimental and DNS data since intermittency is reduced compared to the Burgers case.
-A shortcoming of the method, as presented here, is the need for information from DNS for low-order quantities, which fall outside the applicability of the instanton approach (such as the second moment and normalization).
-To address this limitation, we have suggested an ESS-like approach.
+A particularly important future direction is the application of this approach to the 3D NSE, where, in contrast to the test case of 1D Burgers turbulence considered here, it is still an open question whether scaling exponents saturate (as in the Yakhot model~\cite{yakhot:2001,yakhot:2006}) or grow asymptotically linearly with the order of the structure function (as in the She--Leveque model~\cite{she-leveque:1994}).
+While computationally much more challenging, such an extension to the 3D NSE is feasible~\cite{schorlepp-grafke-may-grauer:2022,schorlepp-tong-grafke-stadler:2023} and might produce structure function exponents in even closer agreement with experimental and DNS data since intermittency is reduced compared to the Burgers case.
+A possible shortcoming of the method, as presented here, is the need for information from DNS for low-order quantities, which fall outside the applicability of the instanton approach (such as the second moment and normalization).
+To demonstrate the method's fundamental validity independent of empirical tuning, we used an ESS approach here.
 Several other strategies are under consideration for future work.
 A natural extension of the present approach is to include not only quadratic, but also higher-order perturbations around the instanton.
-This approach would lead to evolution equations for higher-order ($d \geq 3$) tensors compared to the Riccati equation of Ref.~\cite{schorlepp-grafke-grauer:2021} of dimensionality $N^d$, where $N$ denotes the number of degrees of freedom (mesh points or Fourier modes), thus requiring additional low rank techniques~\cite{breiten-dolgov-stoll:2021,abram-venturi:2024}.
+This approach would lead to evolution equations for higher-order ($d \geq 3$) tensors compared to the Riccati equation of ref.~\cite{schorlepp-grafke-grauer:2021} of dimensionality $N^d$, where $N$ denotes the number of degrees of freedom (mesh points or Fourier modes), thus requiring additional low-rank techniques~\cite{breiten-dolgov-stoll:2021,abram-venturi:2024}.
 An even more challenging direction is to study the stochastic equation around the instanton~\cite{ebener-etal:2019} using methods from functional renormalization~\cite{canet:2022}.
-A first step in this direction has been presented in Refs.~\cite{ihssen-pawloski:2025,bonanno-ihssen-pawlowski:2025}.
+First steps in this direction have recently been presented in refs.~\cite{ihssen-pawlowski:2025,bonanno-ihssen-pawlowski:2025,yang-darcy-hudes-etal:2025}.
 Arguably the central challenge is to identify which fluctuations provide the leading contributions to the path integral, potentially those associated with slightly broken zero modes.
 Establishing this understanding may represent a decisive step toward a theory of turbulence.